h2jorm/react-gql/readme.md

 ```

 ### Fragment
-Components wrapped by `Gql.Branch` is considered smart components.
+Components wrapped by `Gql.Root` is considered smart components.
 They sync states with redux store.

 However, components wrapped by `Gql.Fragment` is considered dummy components.
 They are able to declare data structure but receive data only from `props`.